Skip to main content

 1. Orange Park - The Affordability Standout

-Orange Park remains one of the most cost-effective options for families and military buyers.
+Orange Park remains one of the most cost-effective options for buyers, including those employed at nearby military installations.

 • Average Price: Around $305,500